home / mcp / datadog mcp server

 get_rum_page_performance

-Get RUM page performance metrics for given metric names and time range.
+Get RUM page performance metrics for specified views.

 get_rum_page_waterfall